JC-Aguiar/Projeto-Alura-2025/wiki.md

 to modal (JSP)
 - [ ] Create custom checked-exceptions for each relevant business rule
 - [ ] Add javadoc in all methods
+- [ ] Encrypt also emails in users and courses

 ### Extras
 - [ ] Create course controller Rest API